Healthy Homes Assessment Hongoeka

 Healthy Homes Assessment Services

-The subjects covered in the Healthy Homes Standards are:
+The areas that are covered by the Healthy Homes Standards are:

-We’re completely independent assessors of rental properties we are completely qualified to assess each of Healthy Homes and Homefit.
+We’re completely independent assessors of rental properties we are completely qualified to assess both Healthy Homes and Homefit.

 Call Now (04) 280 6777